groupdocs-merger/GroupDocs.Merger-Docs/java/getting-started/installation.md

 toc: True
 ---

-## Install using Maven
+## Operating Systems

+**[GroupDocs.Merger for Java](https://products.groupdocs.com/merger/java)** can be executed on any Operating System with Java JDK installed.

+- Windows Desktops and Servers
+- Linux
+- Mac OS

+## Supported Runtime

+**[GroupDocs.Merger for Java](https://products.groupdocs.com/merger/java)** supports Java run-time version 8 and above (Kotlin is supported as well).

+## Development Environments

+- NetBeans
+- IntelliJ IDEA
+- Eclipse

+## Installation from GroupDocs Repository

 All Java packages are hosted at [GroupDocs Artifact Repository](https://repository.groupdocs.com/).
-You can easily reference GroupDocs.Merger for Java API directly in your Maven project using following steps.
+You can easily reference [GroupDocs.Merger for Java API](https://reference.groupdocs.com/merger/java/) directly in your project using following steps.

 ### Add GroupDocs Artifact Repository

-First, you need to specify repository configuration/location in your Maven `pom.xml` as follows:
+First, you need to specify repository configuration/location in your project as follows:

 {{< tabs "example1">}}
 {{< tab "Maven" >}}